-- (i) Cash at bank;
+- Cash at bank;

-- (ii) Deposits with credit institutions;
+- ii.
+Deposits with credit institutions; and

-- (iii) Listed fixed interest securities; and

-- (iv) Reinsurance debtors
+- iii.
+Reinsurance debtors

 Funds held within (i) and (ii) are with institutions rated A or higher across an average of the major rating agencies.
-Listed fixed interest securities contain only US Treasury bonds or UK Government gilts, rated at AA+ or higher.

 Reinsurance debtors are regularly reviewed for creditworthiness and bad debt provided if appropriate.